kene111/Personal_Projects/README.md

 useful as possible and not containing irrelevances.

 ### Pattern Detector:
-The pattern detector is a model that detects trends/patterns in a users daily transaction.
-The data was created by me due to the fact that I could not find any useful data online.
+The pattern detector is a model that detects trends/patterns in a users daily transaction.The data was created by me.
 The lstm model is trained on Book1.csv and then predicts Book2.csv.
-The model performed a poorly.I believe with large enough data, the model should perform better.
-This project is part of a larger project hence its functionality would be improved upon.
+This project will be improved upon in the future.

 ### Multi label image classification:
 This is the act of assigning tags/labels to images.
 Here I trained the model on a car dataset i created, hence the data was little.